-How a Midwest boy became a premiere LA private chef
+How a Midwest boy became an A-List Private Chef

 Born and raised in “Motown” Detroit, I owe my life and work ethic to the blue-collar upbringing of my loving parents.
 Mixing grit, optimism and passion in a _ ratio, this is the story of the success and challenges that followed.
 Grilling outside in the dead of winter?
 Loved it, even as a kid.
 Sweating over a deep fat fryer at the local seafood bistro?
 Had a blast at my first cooking job!